 Russellville, AR 72802

-Lucky Landing (479-641-7615), a private bait shop on the south side of the lake, offers boat and motor rentals, campsites with water and electric hookups, restrooms, rental cabins and fishing supplies.
+Lucky Landing (479-264-0851), a private bait shop on the south side of the lake, offers boat and motor rentals, campsites with water and electric hookups, restrooms, rental cabins and fishing supplies.
 The ramp at Lucky Landing is public and free to use.
-The Atkins city park on the northeast corner features a pavilion and picnic facilities.
+Atkins City Park on the northeast corner features a pavilion and picnic facilities.
 The lake also sports two handicapped-accessible fishing piers, four fishing jetties, five concrete boat ramps and one shale boat ramp.
-Motels and restaurant are available in Atkins.
+Motels and restaurants are available in Atkins.

 Blue catfish, bowfin, bullhead, common carp, grass carp, grass pickerel, green sunfish, longear sunfish, warmouth